shoprunback/documentation/source/index.html.md

 # Introduction

 Welcome on the ShopRunBack public API, the inventor of the Return As A Service solution.
-This API provides all the endpoints for any e-commerce retailer to get all the features for a optimized return experience for its customers.
+This API provides all the endpoints for any e-commerce retailer to get all the features for an optimized return experience for its customers.

 You can also get the technical documentation and test it without coding on [https://app.swaggerhub.com/apis/Shoprunback/SRB-APP/1.0.0](https://app.swaggerhub.com/apis/Shoprunback/SRB-APP/1.0.0).